-K2 is located in Karakoram mountain range in Baltistan Pakistan.
+K2 is located in the Karakoram mountain range in Baltistan Pakistan.
 It is 8611 m or 28251 ft high.
-It is second highest peak in the world.
-For most climber it is more difficult to climb than Mount Everest.
+It is the second-highest peak in the world.
+For most climbers, it is more difficult to climb than Mount Everest.
 It can be accessed from China and Pakistan.
-In Pakistan it can be accessed via Askoli Shigar valley while in China it can be accessed via Shaksgam valley.
+In Pakistan, it can be accessed via Askoli Shigar valley while in China it can be accessed via Shaksgam valley.

 History and Naming

-In 1909 a team led by Duke of the Abruzzi and Prince Luigi Amedeo, reached at 6,250 metres (20,510 ft) on the South East Spur.
+In 1909 a team led by Duke of the Abruzzi and Prince Luigi Amedeo reached 6,250 meters (20,510 ft) on the South East Spur.
 Now it is known as Abruzzi spur.

 How to reach base camp?

 A jeep road connects Skardu city with Askoli the last settlement on the way to Baltoro central Karakoram.
 From Askoli village trekking starts.
 It takes one week to reach base camp.
 Trekkers usually like to stay a night at different camping places.
-There are some special camps which is called ‘Parao’ in local language.
-Porters are required to take your trekking suits, tents and food items.
-If you are foreign climber or trekker then you need licensed guide and trekking visa.
-After a long journey you will reach at Concordia the meeting place of Godwin Austin glacier and Baltoro glacier.
+There are some special camps which are called ‘Parao’ in the local language.
+Porters are required to take your trekking suits, tents, and food items.
+If you are a foreign climber or trekker then you need a licensed guide and trekking visa.
+After a long journey, you will reach Concordia the meeting place of Godwin Austin glacier and Baltoro glacier.
 You can see the first view of K2 from here.

-A lot of documentary and action movies have been filmed about K2.
+A lot of documentary and action movies have been made on K2.
 Two super hit holly wood movies “K2” 1991 and “Vertical Limit” 2000 were also filmed.
-Other movies are: The Summit 2012, K2 Siren of Himalayas 2012 and K2 and the invisible Footman 2015.
+Other movies are The Summit 2012, K2 Siren of Himalayas 2012 and K2 and the invisible Footman 2015.